Command Line Parameters

 - V1.0: Basic features, supports encryption

-- V1.2: Supports digital signature and certificate verification
+- V1.2: Supports digital signatures and certificate verification

 Startup Script Parameter (--script)